vkbo/novelWriter/docs/source/project_export.rst

 Open Document Format
    The Build tool can produce either an ``.odt`` file, or an ``.fodt`` file.
 The latter is just a flat version of the document format as a single XML file.
+Most rich text editors support the former, and a few the latter.

 novelWriter HTML
    The HTML export format writes a single ``.htm`` file with minimal style formatting.
 The exported